Home » CRISIS SERVICES PROGRAM

 The DYCS offers toiletries and other daily essentials such as diapers, laundry detergent, hygiene products and food items.
 We do our very best to meet other various needs residents face, but because we rely on the generosity of community donations we cannot accommodate everyone’s situations at all times.

 Our Extended Stay Program will allow us to serve up to three families at any given time for up to an additional 90 days beyond their shelter stay.
 Each family will have their own room, shared bathroom, kitchen and dinette areas, and will be completely separate from our shelter.
+Partners who are or were formerly married, currently or formerly living together (not as roommates), currently or formerly engaged, currently or formerly dating, or having a child in common in both heterosexual and LBGTQ intimate partner relationships.

 Emergency shelter clients that have not been afforded housing vouchers or other community housing program options can apply to stay in our extended stay service for up to an additional 90 days.